By Symphanie Horsford on Jun 20, 2022 @ 10:00 AM

 - Head injury

 - Use of certain medications, such as lithium or anti-seizure medications

 Symptoms of Nystagmus

-In addition to the previously mentioned symptoms of nystagmus, the shaky or dancing eyes, objects may appear blurry and shaky.
-This then affects balance and dizziness as well as nighttime vision problems or sensitivity to light.
+In addition to shaky or dancing eyes, objects may appear blurry and shaky.
+This then affects balance and causes dizziness, as well as nighttime vision problems or sensitivity to light.

 How to Treat Nystagmus

-In some cases, nystagmus can correct itself over time, especially if the underlying condition is treated.
+In some cases, nystagmus can correct itself over time.
+This is especially if the underlying condition is treated.
 However, there are steps you can take to correct and focus your vision.
 For instance, getting glasses or contact lenses.
-Though this does not fix the nystagmus, having a clearer vision can help slow eye movements.
-In rare cases, while surgery does not cure nystagmus, it may reduce how much a person needs to turn his or her head for better vision.
+Though this does not fix the nystagmus, having clearer vision can help slow eye movements.
+In rare cases, while surgery does not cure nystagmus, it may reduce how much a person needs to turn their head for better vision.
 Nystagmus can be diagnosed through a comprehensive eye exam.
-Your optometrist can help you decide the best course of action for you!
+Talk to your optometrist so they can help you decide the best course of action for you.